 They were the pride of Shantytown, the tall, blond, good-looking Nolan lads.
 They had quick feet in shoes that were kept highly polished.
 Their trousers hung just so and their hats set jauntily on their heads.
 But they were all dead before they were thirty-five — all dead, and of the four, only Johnny left children.

 She Is All Grown Up: Happens to Francie a few times, including when a man gropes her on the train.
-Katie herself realizes this about Francie when she not only calls her "Mother" instead of "Mama", she confides that she almost slept with Lee, and as such, responds to her as a woman rather than as her mother.
+Katie herself realizes this about Francie when she not only calls her "Mother" instead of "Mama", she confides that she almost slept with Lee, and as such, responds to her both as a woman and also as her mother.

 She's Got Legs: Francie observes that her boss' mistress has very nice legs and concludes that this is the reason he finds her attractive.

 Someone to Remember Him By: Katie is pregnant with Laurie when Johnny dies.
 It's implied that learning there was another baby on the way contributed to his death.